 What to consider before implementing a BYOD policy

-A BYOD policy is increasingly common in the workplace and only going to become a standard piece of employees contract as GDPR comes into play.
+A BYOD policy is increasingly common in the workplace.
+It is only going to become a standard piece of employees contract as GDPR comes into play.

-BYOD means ‘bring your own device’ and research has shown that 30% of workplaces in the UK already allow BYOD.
+‘Bring your own device’ (BYOD) is popular – research has shown that 30% of workplaces in the UK allow BYOD.

 There are some potential advantages – saving the company money, using familiar technology and increased productivity.
-However, by allowing BYOD does not come without risks.
-These include increased levels of security, the crossover of personal and professional data and a mix of different devices across your company, which is why a BYOD policy is essential.
+However, BYOD does not come without risks.
+These include the need for increased security, the crossover of personal and professional data and a mix of different devices across your company.
+This is why a BYOD policy is essential.

 Here’s our expert advice on how to ensure your BYOD policy doesn’t come back to haunt you.